 This is bad.

-Don’t scare her.
+Don’t frighten her.

 “Come in, sweetheart.”

 In the living room, David wrapped her in the thick wool blanket from the sofa while I got water.
+When I handed her the glass, she held it in both hands and drank with the concentration of someone who had already learned not to waste anything.

 “Sofia.”